Notes to the Future-Oriented Statement of Operations (unaudited)

 The future-oriented statement of operations has been prepared on the basis of the government priorities and departmental plans as described in the Report on Plans and Priorities.

-The information in the estimated results for fiscal year 2014-15 is based on actual results as at November 30, 2014 and on forecasts for the remainder of the fiscal year.
-Forecasts have been made for the planned results for the 2015-16 fiscal year.
+The estimated results for fiscal year 2015-16 are based on actual results as at November 30, 2015 and on forecasts for the remainder of the fiscal year.
+Forecasts have been made for the planned results for the 2016-17 fiscal year.

 The main assumptions underlying the forecasts are as follows:

-- Fiscal year 2015-16 is the first full year of the transformed Canadian Grain Commission as a result of changes to the Canada Grain Act.
-Fiscal year 2014-15 includes revenues related to Canadian Grain Commission transformation.
-Fiscal year 2015-16 reflects revenues and expenditures at the Canadian Grain Commission’s sustainable funding structure on the basis of the Canadian Grain Commission’s business plan.
-The department’s services to be provided in 2015-16 remain substantially the same as 2014-15;
+- Fiscal year 2016-17 is the second full year of the transformed Canadian Grain Commission as a result of changes to the Canada Grain Act.
+Fiscal year 2016-17 reflects revenues and expenditures at the Canadian Grain Commission’s sustainable funding structure on the basis of the Canadian Grain Commission’s 2016-17 Report on Plans and Priorities.
+The department’s services to be provided in 2016-17 remain substantially the same as 2015-16;

-- Service fees were established using the annual average grain volume of 23.3 million tonnes which is based on a 5 year historical average grain volume projection.
+- Service fees for 2016-17 were established based on annual average grain volumes of 23.4 million metric tonnes.
+This is based on a 5 year historical average grain volume projection.